hmworsham/er-forest-structure/inst/ms/EastRiver_Forest_Structure_Paper_TODO.md

 	4. Run with double penalty on uncorrelated variables (drop)
 	5. Run with shrinkage on uncorrelated variables (drop)
 - Species analysis
+- Regrid trees to 100 m and write out
+- Regrid trees to 500 m and write out
 - Export all results to eastriver Drive
 - Export all data to ESS DIVE

 ## Tables, Figures, Numbers, Equations
 - FIG: Partial effects plots for ALL significant variables in GAM